Real mom sharing their birth experience

 I felt light contractions every 15 minutes, so I went to the hospital.
 They told me that it was a false alarm, and I went home.
-After 24 hours, the pain got more intense and more frequent, and there was a little blood.
+After 24 hours, the pain got more intense and more frequent, and there was little blood.
 I went back to the hospital.
 The doctor checked my cervix and decided that I should stick around at the hospital this time since the signs are quite clear, and I was already full term.
 The pain got even more intense and frequent as I waited.
 Altogether, I waited for about 36 hours.
 But the real labor pain lasted 12.

-I originally planned to have an all-natural delivery without any pain killers.
+I originally planned to have an all-natural delivery without any painkillers.
 But when the time came, the pain was too much, and it dragged on for too long.
 If I held on like that, I would not have enough energy to actually push.
-So after 6 hours of pain, I had to accept epidural and got to sleep for 2 hours before actually giving birth.
+So after 6 hours of pain, I had to accept an epidural and got to sleep for 2 hours before actually giving birth.
 The actual birth process wasn’t that long, I remember pushing for a little while.
 It wasn’t that difficult; I felt like I handled it well.

 After the birth

 We had requested to spend a little quiet time with the baby right away after he was born.
-We had half an hour with the baby laying on my chest, getting introduced to his mom and dad.
+We had half an hour with the baby lying on my chest, getting introduced to his mom and dad.
 Then, the doctor took him away for inspection.
 He was perfectly healthy and was very big:)

 I was slightly worried about breastfeeding.
 I thought that it would hurt, but it didn’t hurt that much.
 My baby sucked on it pretty hard; he ate every 3 hours.
 Luckily, I have enough milk right from the beginning.
 He takes about 15 minutes on each breast.

-I had baby blues at about 2 weeks after giving birth.
+I had baby blues about 2 weeks after giving birth.
 I remember crying while singing him a lullaby.
 I suddenly felt a surge of happiness for having this little life in my arms, for having this chance to sing to him.
 I guess it was more of a mood swing, an intense emotional experience rather than the blues.

 I sleep when the baby sleeps.
 I try to get some sleep during the day too since he only sleeps for three hours, and then stays awake throughout the day and night.
 I think I had a lot of practice getting up to pee at night from when I was pregnant.